 Sergeant Catherine Cahill is also typically flawed in her personal relationships.
 This, we assume, is partly to do with the hard shell she’s had to develop as part of the job.
 This shell was cemented with the death of her daughter, nine years ago, when job and family collided in the most terrible way.

-Moral weakness: Catherine twists the balls of a young man who may or may not have joked about her young, dead colleague.
+Moral shortcoming: Catherine twists the balls of a young man who may or may not have joked about her young, dead colleague.
 She sexually assaults him, in other words.
 She breaks into a house illegally.
 As she says to her sister, this doesn’t make it legal just because she’s a copper.
 To get to the truth she changes the story a little bit (we surmise), with the official report saying Ashley’s property looks like it’s been broken into.
 It had, sure, but also by Catherine herself.
-Is this a moral weakness?
+Is this a moral shortcoming?
 No, the audience sees it as a strength.
 The writer made sure to put us in audience superior position.
 We not only forgive Catherine for breaking the rules; we are rooting for her to break them further.
 She comes so close to saving the young woman early in the season.
 Audiences also love a trickster.
 The takeaway point here: If you want to create a hero who breaks the rules, it’s a good idea to show the audience more than you’re showing the character.
 I’ve written much more about empathy in this post, but as these tricks relate specifically to Catherine:

 - Catherine is an underdog.
 As she tells her sister, she gets to do all the cleaning up, but is not let into the big picture.
 This makes her job harder.
 We see enough of her bosses to know that they’re okay people but not as dedicated as she is.
 Catherine knows people.
 She remembers petty criminals from years back.
 The men she works under have no clue what’s going on at the street level.
 Scenes such as the one with the councillor refusing a breath test show how abuse is an everyday part of the job, compounded when her boss suggests she drop it, which is completely at odds with Catherine’s morality.
 Catherine holds people accountable.
 An underdog hero doesn’t start out wanting to save the world from evil — that would be a superhero — underdogs start the story responding to some strife, of which they are the victim.
 At some point in the story there will have to be a switch in attitude, though, when they become proactive rather than reactive.
 This switch happens very early in the series as Catherine learns from her ex-husband journalist that Tommy Lee Royce is out.